 - New Jersey Temporary Disability Insurance;

-* Leidos employees working for certain subsidiaries in California locations are covered by the State of California SDI program.
-All other Leidos employees living in California are covered by Leidos Voluntary Disability Plan.
-If you are unsure of which plan you participate in, contact HR Employee Services at 855-553-4367, option 3 or via email at [email protected]
+* All Leidos, Inc. employees living in California are automatically covered by the Leidos California Voluntary Disability Plan (Leidos CA VDP).
+Employees working at Varec, Leidos Security Detection and Automation, and Leidos Engineering are covered by the State of California SDI program.
+If you are unsure of which plan you participate in, contact Employee Services at 855-553-4367, option 3 or via email at [email protected].

 Contact Information for State-Mandated Plans